OpenConext/Stepup-Deploy/README.md

 What is Stepup?
 ---------------

-Stepup authentication as-a-service is an open source project that was started by [SURFnet](http://surfnet.nl) to create what is now called "SURFconext Strong Authentication".
+Stepup authentication as-a-service, or Stepup for short, is an open source project that was started by [SURFnet](http://surfnet.nl) to create what is now called "SURFconext Strong Authentication".
 It works seamlessly with [OpenConext](http://openconext.org) to add Step-up authentication for (SAML) Service Providers.
 The Stepup system manages authentication _and_ registration of the second factors without requiring technical integration with the identity provider, which is great if you need to support many different identity providers.
 For SAML service providers (SPs) an "always require stepup" policy is available that allows SPs to connect to Stepup with very little to no integration effort.
 For a more feature rich integration SAML Scoping with RequestedAuthnContext is supported.

 Stepup is not limited to be used with OpenConext.
 There is nothing that precludes it from being used by itself to add Step-up authentication to: